 Mental health support: During the summer break students can talk with a free and confidential counselor by calling the Reed Counseling Hotline at 866-432-1224.
 Students can also follow the HCC's recommendations for finding counseling providers and navigating health insurance in their local communities.
 See Mental Health Care Resources for additional emergency, hospital, and counseling line resources.

-Medical assistance: For medical advice, students can call 24 hours a day the Community Nurse Advice Careline at 800-607-5501.
+Medical assistance: For medical advice, students can call 24 hours a day the Nurse Advice Line at 800-607-5501.
 See Urgent Care & Hospitals for local urgent clinics and hospitals.

 The Reed Care Team: The Care Team seeks to proactively coordinate resources and support for students experiencing personal hardships.
 Anyone can refer a student to the Care Team via the online care referral form.